cocos/cocos-docs/en/publish/publish-in-command-line.md

  - `optimizeHotUpdate` - Whether or not merge all the SpriteFrames in the same atlas

  - `packageName` - Package Name
- - `vsVersion` - Visual studio version，only used on windows. [auto, 2013, 2015, 2017]
+ - `vsVersion` - Visual studio version, only used on windows. [auto, 2013, 2015, 2017]
  - `useDebugKeystore` - Whether or not use debug keystore
  - `keystorePath` - Keystore path
  - `keystorePassword` - Keystore password
  - `keystoreAlias` - Keystore alias
  - `keystoreAliasPassword` - Keystore alias password
  - `orientation` - Orientation on native mobile [portrait, upsideDown, landscapeLeft, landscapeRight]
     examples:
   - orientation={'landscapeLeft': true}
   - orientation={'landscapeLeft': true, 'portrait': true}
  - `template` - Template on native platform [default, link, binary]

  - `apiLevel` - Android api level
  - `appABIs` - Which cpu types android need to support.
 You can choose more than one type from [armeabi, armeabi-v7a, arm64-v8a, x86]
    Because it's an array type, the option can define like this.
    - appABIs=['armeabi', 'armeabi-v7a']